 After a successful first phase with the six ministries, in 2012 NWO developed a follow-up to NWO-MVI which was designed to contribute to innovation within the Top Sectors (in Dutch).
 NWO-MVI now occupies a prominent place in all the Top Sectors, and this provides new opportunities for research into topics put on the agenda jointly by researchers and the Top Sectors, both for academic and non-academic parties.
 This concerns research into issues relating to specific Top Sectors as well as research on more general issues relevant to all the Top Sectors.
 These issues were inspired by the National Research Agenda.

-In 2017, more than sixty research projects were initiated.
+In 2018, more than sixty research projects have been initiated.
 Over the years, the nature, purpose and approach have remained the same and have proven their value and importance.

-In 2017, the NWO-MVI programme will be developed further and continue as the NWO Platform for Responsible Innovation.
+Since 2017 onwards, the NWO-MVI programme is developed further and continued as the NWO-Platform for Responsible Innovation.